AP News Summary at 11:51 p.m. EST - NewsBreak

 Elon Musk takes witness stand to defend Tesla buyout tweets

-SAN FRANCISCO (AP) — Elon Musk was summoned to court Friday to defend a 2018 tweet claiming he had lined up the financing to take Tesla private in a deal that never came close to happening.
+SAN FRANCISCO (AP) — Elon Musk took the witness stand Friday to defend a 2018 tweet claiming he had lined up the financing to take Tesla private in a deal that never came close to happening.
 The tweet resulted in a $40 million settlement with securities regulators.
 It also...

 Comments / 0